rocky-linux/os-autoinst-distri-rocky/README.md

 [this example repo](https://github.com/os-autoinst/os-autoinst-distri-example) on how tests should be structured.

 ### main.pm modular architecture
-Since OpenQA uses only one entrypoint for all tests (main.pm), we have decided to utilize this feature and make tests modular.
+Since openQA uses only one entrypoint for all tests (main.pm), we have decided to utilize this feature and make tests modular.
 It means that basic passing through main.pm (without any variables set) results in most basic installation test executed.
 Developer can customize it with additional variables (for example by setting `PACKAGE_SET=minimal` to do installation only with minimal package set).